ryancolorcafe/ryandevelops/_blog_posts/2023-01-14-highlights-from-elixir-for-programmers.md

 The first improvement Thomas suggests is making the Dictionary an Agent.
 What is an Agent?
 I'll include the definition from the [hexdocs](https://hexdocs.pm/elixir/Agent.html):

-> Agents are a simple abstraction around state.
+> "Agents are a simple abstraction around state.
 >
 > Often in Elixir there is a need to share or store state that must be accessed from different processes or by the same process at different points in time.
 >
-> The [`Agent`](https://hexdocs.pm/elixir/Agent.html#content) module provides a basic server implementation that allows state to be retrieved and updated via a simple API.
+> The [`Agent`](https://hexdocs.pm/elixir/Agent.html#content) module provides a basic server implementation that allows state to be retrieved and updated via a simple API."

 So basically it is a way to keep state readily available, which suits our use-case very well.